-- Regular public transport revenue
+- Regular public transport

-- Charter revenue
+- Charter

-- Training revenue
+- Training

 Information regarding these segments is presented below.
 The accounting policies of the reportable segments are the same as the Group's accounting policies.

 The following is an analysis of the Group's revenue and results by reportable operating segment for the year: